19 Vet Tricks to Make a Puppy Gain Weight Fast

 For instance, an Italian Greyhound or Whippet is never going to have the same look as a Pug.
 It’s OK if you can see the outline of the pelvis of an Italian Greyhound, as long as they have at least a light layer of fat and muscle over the bones.
 If you can see individual ribs, for most dog breeds, that’s a good sign that she’s underweight.
 Try searching for the breed standard at akc.org and see if your pup’s body shape looks normal for his breed or breed type.

 Puppies from a large litter often gain weight without any special intervention after they’re adopted.
 That’s because there is less competition for food from littermates.
 The quality of the diet may be better than what they got before adoption, too.
-As long as he has a good appetite, give your newly adopted pup at least a couple weeks to show that they can gain weight eating their normal puppy diet.
+As long as he has a good appetite, give your newly adopted pup at least a couple of weeks to show that they can gain weight eating their normal puppy diet.

 How Much to Feed a Very Underweight Puppy